Skip to content

 Budget for Ho Chi Minh City Trip

 In 2019, I spent PHP 6,342.00 for two days and one night in Ho Chi Minh City.
 However, costs may still vary depending on your travel lifestyle.
-For more thrift tips, consider several ways to save money for your next trip.
+Please read ‘35 Excellent Tips to Save Money on Travel.’

 Here is the Ho Chi Minh City budget breakdown for your reference.